crypticsaiyan/DigitRush/README.md

 4. **Global Leaderboard**: View your rank among all players with Reddit usernames and profile avatars
 5. **Continue Playing**: Click "Play Again" for another lightning round or "Back to Menu" to return to the start screen

-### The Lightning Math Challenge Experience
+### The 60-Second Math Challenge Experience
-DigitRush challenges you to solve as many arithmetic problems as possible in just **1 second total**, creating an extreme test of mathematical reflexes and instant calculation abilities.
-This is not 1 second per problem - it's 1 second for the entire game session!
+DigitRush challenges you to solve as many arithmetic problems as possible in **60 seconds**, creating an engaging test of mathematical speed, accuracy, and mental agility under time pressure.

-#### During the Lightning Math Challenge
+#### During the 60-Second Math Challenge
-1. **Instant Problem Recognition**: A math problem appears in large text (e.g., "7 + 3 = ?") - you have only 1 second total for the entire game!
+1. **Problem Recognition**: A math problem appears in large text (e.g., "7 + 3 = ?") - you have 60 seconds to solve as many as possible!
-2. **Reflexive Calculation**: Calculate the answer instantly using mathematical automation - no time for conscious thinking
+2. **Quick Calculation**: Calculate the answer efficiently, balancing speed with accuracy for maximum score
-3. **Lightning Input**: Type the numerical answer in the auto-focused input field and press **Enter** immediately for submission
+3. **Fast Input**: Type the numerical answer in the auto-focused input field and press **Enter** for quick submission
 4. **Immediate Visual Feedback**:
    - ✅ **Correct**: Input field turns green with "✅ Correct!" message and you advance to the next problem instantly
    - ❌ **Wrong**: Input field turns red showing "❌ Wrong!
 Answer was [correct answer]" then continues to next problem
 5. **Monitor Your Progress in Real-Time**:
    - **Score** (top-left): Increases by 1 for each correct answer, displayed prominently in accent green (#86f6b1)
-   - **Timer** (top-right): Counts down from 1 second with color-coded progress bar (turns red when ≤10 seconds remain)
+   - **Timer** (top-right): Counts down from 60 seconds with color-coded progress bar (turns red when ≤10 seconds remain)
    - **Progress Bar**: Visual countdown showing remaining time percentage with smooth animations
 6. **Seamless Problem Flow**: New problems appear instantly after each submission with automatic input clearing and focus restoration